Understanding Family Roles and Their Impact on Your Life

 You feel resentful, exhausted, or invisible.

-You notice you’re repeating the same patterns in your adult relationships.
+You notice repeating the same patterns in your adult relationships.

-You crave more authentic connection, not just predictable reactions based on how you present.
+You crave more authentic connection, not just predictable reactions based on your role.

 How to Start Breaking the Cycle